zinia94/M605A_AD_Assignment/README.md

-# M605A_AD_Assignment

-This project is done as the final assignment of the advanced database course.

 **Task: ABC company is an online shop that sells products around Europe.
 I am responsible for designing a database for their website.
 In particular, I am tasked with designing and developing a comprehensive database schema.**
 ---